CelineWW/Stock_Analysis_Excel_VBA/README.md

         End If
     Next i
 ```
---
+--*Refactored VBA Macro contains 3 indepent for loops.
+Each row would be assigned to a certain tickerIndex.
+The worksheet could be only scanned for once. *

-2.The runtime of all stock Analysis for each year was accelarated.
+*2.The runtime of all stock Analysis for each year was accelarated.
--- The runtime of all stock Analysis for 2017 was sped up from `1.070313` to `0.1875` seconds.
+-- The runtime of all stock Analysis for 2017 was sped up from `1.070313` to `0.1875` seconds.*

---The screenshots of runtime anyalysis for 2017 and 2018.

 ![Screenshot of run-time analysis for 2017](https://user-images.githubusercontent.com/105877888/172064893-62324114-946f-410e-913b-dfa34b8bfaaf.PNG)

 ![Screenshot of run-time analysis for 2017(Refactored)](https://user-images.githubusercontent.com/105877888/172064881-181bd289-a50a-4e76-a007-65d16378b380.PNG)

--- The runtime of all stock Analysis for 2017 was sped up from `0.9609375` to `0.1875` seconds.
+--*the runtime of all stock Analyses for 2017 was sped up from `0.9609375` to `0.1875` seconds.*

 ![Screenshot of run-time analysis for 2018](https://user-images.githubusercontent.com/105877888/172064900-d4a6c153-6b26-40b5-88a7-4ce267c77ad6.PNG)

 ![Screenshot of run-time analysis for 2018(Refactored)](https://user-images.githubusercontent.com/105877888/172064885-18227c31-c1a5-4df9-9bc6-7455476c1b26.PNG)

 ##**Summary**
 There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+1. Original

 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+2.